☑️ Free Shipping in the Netherlands

 • Prizm Snow HI Pink iridium

-There are several lenses suitable for cloudy days and bad weather conditions.
+There are several lenses suitable for cloudy days and poor weather conditions.
 These lenses fall into category 2.

 Very dark conditions (Category 1)

-Prizm Snow Clear has a very high light transmission of 64%, which makes it ideal for very dark or nighttime conditions.
-This lens falls into the lowest protection category, which allows you to maintain maximum visibility in low-light conditions.
+Prizm Snow Clear has a very high light transmission of 64%, making it ideal for very dark or nighttime conditions.
+This lens falls into the lowest protection category, allowing you to maintain maximum visibility in low-light conditions.

 Combine with a good ski helmet

-Whether you're dealing with bright sunlight, cloudy skies, snowfall or even night skiing, Oakley has a lens to suit.
-Thanks to Prizm Snow technology, you'll enjoy clear vision and extra contrast at any time of day, so you can ski or snowboard more safely and comfortably.
+Whether you're dealing with bright sunlight, cloudy skies, snowfall, or even night skiing, Oakley offers a lens to suit your needs.
+Thanks to Prizm Snow technology, you'll enjoy clear vision and enhanced contrast at any time of day, making skiing or snowboarding safer and more comfortable.

-In addition to good goggles, a comfortable and safe ski helmet is indispensable.
-In our blog about ski helmets you can read everything about what to look for when purchasing, how to choose the right size and what innovations there are in the field of protection.
-A well-fitting helmet with the right goggles not only provides extra safety, but also more wearing comfort and less chance of fogging glasses.
+Besides good goggles, a comfortable and safe ski helmet is essential.
+Our blog about ski helmets explains everything you need to know when buying one, how to choose the right size, and the latest innovations in protection.
+A well-fitting helmet with the right goggles not only provides extra safety but also increases comfort and reduces the risk of fogging.

 Wondering which Oakley lens best suits your circumstances?

-Check out our full range or feel free to contact us for personal advice!
-This way you are always ready for any weather situation on the slopes.
+Browse our full range or feel free to contact us for personalized advice!
+This way, you'll always be ready for any weather situation on the slopes.